Eli Pancol

 Eli Pancol (born July 7, 2000) is an American professional football wide receiver for the Indianapolis Colts of the National Football League (NFL).
 He played college football for the Duke Blue Devils.

-Early life and high school
+Early life

 Pancol attended Pendleton Heights High School in Pendleton, Indiana.
 He was rated as a four-star recruit and committed to play college football for the Duke Blue Devils.

 College career

 In his first three seasons from 2019 through 2021, Pancol totaled 47 receptions for 565 yards and five touchdowns in 35 games.
 In 2022, he recorded 23 receptions for 347 yards.
 Pancol missed the 2023 season due to an ankle injury.
 In the 2024 season opener, he recorded seven catches for 81 yards and a touchdown in a win over Elon.
 In week 13, Pancol tallied five receptions for 188 yards and three touchdowns in a win over Virginia Tech on Senior Night.
 During the 2024 season, he recorded 60 passes for 798 yards and nine touchdowns; after the season he declared for the 2025 NFL draft.
 For his performance during the 2024 season, and for overcoming injuries throughout his career, Pancol was named 2024 Piccolo Award winner.